 First mover advantages: There is plentiful evidence that in practice the indivisibility of ideas is not more substantial than that of other commodities, for example, automobile plants or shipyards.
 There is also much evidence that ideas flourish in competitive markets without government intervention in the form of patents and copyright.
-However, for books, music and movies, it is easy to imagine that changes in computer technology that make copying cheaper and more rapid will lead to a β so large as to cause x_t to expand so rapidly as to flood the market and drive price to zero almost immediately.
-As we observed, as $\beta \rightarrow \infty$ the revenue $P \rightarrow 0$.
-It is worth noting that the same technological change is reducing the cost of books, music, and movies creation as well, so that $\mu \rightarrow 0$ also, and this may well offset the improved copying technology.
+However, for books, music and movies, it is easy to imagine that changes in computer technology that make copying cheaper and more rapid will lead to a $\beta$ so large as to cause $x_t$ to expand so rapidly as to flood the market and drive price to zero almost immediately.
+As we observed, as $\beta \to \infty$ the revenue $P \to 0$ .
+It is worth noting that the same technological change is reducing the cost of books, music, and movies creation as well, so that $\mu \to 0$ also, and this may well offset the improved copying technology.
 Moreover, even if we accept that the market for copies may be quickly flooded, there are still tremendous advantages in being first.
 We will not attempt to enumerate those all of those advantages here.
 In the case of innovations, secrecy is an obvious method of generating a short-term monopoly.
 In the case of books and movies, most sales take place within three months of initial release.
 So if it is possible to keep copies encrypted for even so short a period of time, substantial revenues may be realized regardless of the quality of copying technology.
-Evidence from the pharmaceutical industry suggests that the first mover advantage is quite substantial, be it due to reputation effects, slow information diffusion, or simply "capture" of the medical profession.
-In any case, the evidence shows that most generic drugs, selling at a quarter of the price and being clinically and functionally perfect substitutes for the original products, never capture more than 50% of the market (Caves et al [6], CBO [7]).
-This is of course not decisive evidence: it could be that the monopoly provided by the patent is important in building consumer loyalty that persists after the patent expires.
-In the case of financial securities, we do have stronger evidence on the presence of a first mover advantage - until the State Street Decision in 1998 financial securities could not be patented, and as documented by Tofuno [8] among others, there was thriving innovation driven by a strong first mover advantage.
-Although imitation was rapid, the first mover successfully maintained the bulk of the market against imitators.
+Overwhelming empirical evidence from the pharmaceutical industry suggests that the first mover advantage is quite substantial, be it due to reputation effects, slow information diffusion, or simply "capture" of the medical profession.
+In any case, the evidence shows that most generic drugs, selling at a quarter of the price and being clinically and functionally perfect substitutes for the original products, never capture more than 50% of the market (Caves et al. 1991; CBO 1998).